software-students-spring2024/1-specification-exercise-team0/README.md

 # Specification Phase Exercise

-A little exercise to get started with the specification phase of the software development lifecycle.
-See the [instructions](instructions.md) for more detail.

 ## Team members

-See instructions.
-Delete this line and replace with a list of the names of your team members, including links to each one's GitHub profile.
 - **Nathanuel Dixon**, [GitHub Profile](https://github.com/nathanuel0322)
 - **Eugene Chang**, [GitHub Profile](https://github.com/egnechng)
 - **Aarav Sawlani**, [GitHub Profile](https://github.com/aaravsawlani)